brandmaker/devportal-website/src/content/guides/auth.md

 Instance and accessing the APIs of the BrandMaker Modules, you need an oAuth2 access token and a refresh token.
-BrandMaker provides a centralized authentication system for all customers (Centralized Authentication Service - CAS), which implements the the standardized [oAuth2 Web Flow](https://oauth.net/2/).
+BrandMaker provides a centralized authentication system for all customers (Centralized Authentication Service - CAS), which implements the standardized [oAuth2 Web Flow](https://oauth.net/2/).

 ### Required steps